 What do you need from a common operating picture?

 The status quo for most organizations: different screens/systems for alerts, incident management, and mass communications.
-Major risk events in 2020 – the COVID-19 pandemic, civil unrest, the Beirut explosion, and more – have demonstrated why security leaders must carefully choose a common operating picture.
+Major risk events like the COVID-19 pandemic, civil unrest, the Beirut explosion, and more – have demonstrated why security leaders must carefully choose a common operating picture.

 Today’s common operating picture is more than just a map.
-It must be as flexible as the crisis demands.
-A common operating picture should let you design and the maps you need for situational awareness.
+A common operating picture should let you design the maps you need for situational awareness.
 It should let you choose the workflow you need to respond effectively to whatever risks you encounter.
 It should let you configure the reports and analytics you need to measure your success.

 Based on the experience of security leaders who have built successful GSOCs, we created this guide to help you choose a common operating picture.
 Specific topics include: